woleizihan/new_notes/lightgbm_parameters.md

 - `serial`: single machine version
 - `feature`: use feature parallel to train
+  - For each level, parallel with respect to features.
+This avoids sorting the instances of the node by the feature value
 - `data`: use data parallel to train
 - `voting`: use voting based parallel to train